Comparing Hypha Labs (OTCMKTS:DIGP) & Suncast Solar Energy (OTCMKTS:SUNC)

 Hypha Labs has lower revenue, but higher earnings than Suncast Solar Energy.

-Suncast Solar Energy has a beta of 0.92, meaning that its stock price is 8% less volatile than the S&P 500.
-Comparatively, Hypha Labs has a beta of 0.43, meaning that its stock price is 57% less volatile than the S&P 500.
+Suncast Solar Energy has a beta of 0.92, suggesting that its share price is 8% less volatile than the S&P 500.
+Comparatively, Hypha Labs has a beta of 0.43, suggesting that its share price is 57% less volatile than the S&P 500.

+This table compares Suncast Solar Energy and Hypha Labs’ net margins, return on equity and return on assets.

 Summary